coderefinery/git-collaborative/content/same-repository.md

 ### Reviewing pull requests

 Checklist for reviewing a pull request:
-- Be kind, on the other side is a human who has effort into this.
+- Be kind, on the other side is a human who has put effort into this.
 - Be constructive: if you see a problem, suggest a solution.
 - Towards which branch is this directed?
 - Is the title descriptive?